-CanyonWildlifeFlowersTrees and ShrubsOther Non-Flowering PlantsGrassesInsectsSpiders/Scorpions/Ticks
+CanyonWildlifeFlowersTrees and ShrubsOther Non-Flowering PlantsGrassesInsectsSpiders and Ticks

-The Yakima River Canyon is a popular desination for birders, fly fishers, hikers, bikers (not the safest ride due to traffic and a narrow, winding roadway), photographers, campers, recreational floaters and sightseers.
-State Route 821, which parallels the river through the Canyon, was the first highway in Washington to be designated a state scenic byway (1968).The Canyon encompasses a wide variety of habitats- aquatic, riparian, shrub-step, sheer cliffs and a number of unique microhabitats.
-From river to rim, the Canyon is home to a diverse mixture of Eastern Washington flora and fauna, including Big Horn sheep, mule deer, the densest concentration of nesting hawks, eagles and falcons in the state and the basalt daisy, a rare and endangered plant that grows only in the Yakima River Canyon and one of it's tributaries, Selah Creek.
+The Yakima River Canyon is a popular destination for birders, fly fishers, hikers, bicyclists (not the safest ride due to traffic and a narrow, winding roadway), motorcyclists, photographers, campers, recreational floaters, and sightseers.
+State Route 821, which parallels the river through the Canyon, was the first highway in Washington to be designated a state scenic byway (1968).
+The Canyon encompasses a wide variety of habitats - aquatic, riparian, shrub-step, sheer cliffs, and a number of unique microhabitats.
+From river to rim, the Canyon is home to a diverse mixture of Eastern Washington flora and fauna, including bighorn sheep, mule deer, the densest concentration of nesting hawks, eagles, and falcons in the state, and the basalt daisy, a rare and endangered plant that grows only in the Yakima River Canyon and one of its tributaries, Selah Creek.

-The Canyon
+Canyon

 Wildlife